 Great Park Sports Complex: Soccer

 The Sports Complex Soccer Stadium and fields are drawing players of all ages for youth and adult team practices and games; local, national and international tournaments; and professional teams and club games.
 Drop-in soccer is available at the North and South Lawn areas daily from 6 a.m. to dusk on a first-come, first-served basis when not reserved for team practices, tournaments or games.
 Additional lighted fields require reservations.
-Stop by the Visitors Center for field availability, or call 949-724-6584 or email firstname.lastname@example.org for more information and to request reservations.
+Visit the Great Park Field Reservations page for more information on field availability and to request reservations.

 CHAMPIONSHIP SOCCER STADIUM